NYC/MIA

 Estimated Reading time: 15 minutes • September 20, 2022

 Trade Marketing Directors are on the front lines of global growth.
 They bridge the gap between operations and actual delivery of product in-market.
-They are diplomats for internal and external stakeholders.
-And they make things happen.
+They are diplomats for internal and external stakeholders…and they make things happen.
 And with such large responsibilities comes risk.
 How can a trade marketing director be sure they’re advising their company wisely?
 The answer lies in gathering counsel in the process of new market entry and avoiding simple (but deceitfully tempting) mistakes commonly made.
-In this article, we share trade marketing case study examples of brands – in some cases very publicly – making the Top 5 global market entry mistakes.
-Most cases use DTC scenarios, however all are pertinent to trade marketing at a global level.
+In this article, we share trade marketing case study examples of brands – in some cases very publicly – making the top 5 global market entry mistakes.

 And before we begin our countdown, let’s define terms: